 Recall that if a graph is a convex geometry with respect to a particular convexity, then $V(G)$ and every convex subset of $G$ is the convex hull of its extreme vertices with respect to that convexity.

 \begin{theorem} A graph $G$ is a convex geometry with respect to the weakly toll convexity if and only if $G$ is a proper interval graph. \end{theorem}

 \begin{proof} Let $G$ be a convex geometry w.r.t. the weakly toll convexity.
 We will show that $G$ is a proper interval graph, using induction on the number of vertices of $G$.
 The claim is true if $G$ has one or two vertices.
 Assume that $G$ has $n$ vertices and that the claim is true for all graphs with fewer than $n$ vertices.
 Let $x$ be any extreme vertex of $V(G)$.
 Clearly $G-x$ is a convex geometry.
 By the induction hypothesis, $G-x$ is a proper interval graph.
 In particular, $G-x$ is a chordal graph.
-By Lemma~~\ref{1}, $x$ is a simplicial vertex in $G$; thus, $G$ is chordal.
+By Lemma~\ref{1}, $x$ is a simplicial vertex in $G$; thus, $G$ is chordal.
 If $G$ has an asteroidal triple, then, by Lemma~\ref{2}, the weakly toll convex hull $C$ of the asteroidal triple has no extreme vertices.
 This implies that $C$ is not the weakly toll convex hull of its extreme vertices, which is a contradiction.
 Thus $G$ is a chordal graph with no asteroidal triple, and this implies that it is an interval graph.
 Now, we claim that $G$ does not contain $K_{1,3}$ as an induced subgraph.
-In order to obtain a contradiction, suppose that $G$ contains $K_{1,3}$ as an induced subgraph.
-Consider the weakly toll convex hull of the set $C = WT(V(K_{1,3})) \subseteq V(G)$.
+In order to obtain a contradiction, suppose that $G$ contains $G'=K_{1,3}$ as an induced subgraph.
+Let $C$ be the weakly toll convex hull of the set $V(G')$.
 It is clear, using Lemma~\ref{2}, that $C$ has no extreme vertices.
 This implies that $C$ is not the weakly toll convex hull of its extreme vertices, which is a contradiction.
 Hence, $G$ is a proper interval graph.

-Conversely, assume that $G$ is a proper interval graph.
-Then, it is an interval graph.
-This means that every vertex of $G$ that is not an end simplicial vertex lies in a tolled walk between two end simplicial vertices.
-Recall that by Lemma \ref{l3}, the set of end simplicial vertices is equal to the set of extreme vertices in the weakly toll convexity if $G$ is an interval graph.
-Hence every vertex of $G$ that is not an end simplicial vertex lies in a weakly toll walk between two end simplicial vertices.
+Conversely, every convex subset of a proper interval graph $G$ induces a proper interval graph.
+Thus it suffices to show that $V(G)$ is the convex hull of its extreme vertices.
+Since $G$ is a proper interval graph, then it is an interval graph.
+By Lemma~\ref{igw}, every vertex of $G$ that is not an end simplicial vertex lies in a wealky toll walk between two end simplicial vertices.
+Recall that, by Lemma~\ref{l3}, the set of end simplicial vertices is equal to the set of extreme vertices in the weakly toll convexity if $G$ is a proper interval graph.
+Hence every vertex of $G$ that is not an extreme vertex lies in a weakly toll walk between two extreme vertices.
 This implies that $G$ is a convex geometry. \end{proof}